-The IIE Bachelor of Social Science degree, offered at IIE MSA, offers specialisation in a range of studies areas including child and youth development, criminology and criminal justice, communication and media studies, geography and environmental studies, development studies, international studies, political studies, psychology, public relations and sociology.
+The IIE Bachelor of Social Science degree, offered at IIE MSA, offers specialisation in a range of studies areas including criminology and criminal justice, english and communication science, geography and environmental studies, international studies, political studies, psychology and sociology.

 Choose an IIE qualification from IIE MSA today; your ticket to a world of possibilities!